 A better approach is to search for niches.
 They allow you to use long-tail keywords in your copy and meet the relevancy guidelines for search queries.
 A long-tail keyword contains at least three words and targets a specific demographic rather than mass audiences.
 They’re often less competitive than generic keyword terms, which makes ranking higher for the term a bit easier.

-Going back to the wedding gown example, you would likely find it nearly impossible to rank for the keyword phrase “wedding gowns.”
+Going back to the wedding gown example, you would likely find it nearly impossible to rank for the keyword phrase “wedding gowns” because thousands of websites target that phrase.
 A better approach if you owned a store selling wedding gowns might be to localize your terminology and seek to rank for something like “Pawtucket Rhode Island wedding gowns.”

 If you sell special dresses for brides getting married for the second time, then write a special page called, “Wedding Gowns for Second Marriages.”
-Or if you create your own gowns, set up a page called, “Custom Designed Wedding Gowns.”
+Or if you create your own gowns, set up a page called, “Custom Designed Wedding Gowns” or, even better, “Custom Designed Wedding Gowns in Pawtucket Rhode Island.”
+Sure you won’t get traffic from people searching for wedding gowns in Florida or Alaska, but were those people likely to come to your store anyways?
+Probably not.

 Be sure to make reference to those specific terms in your headlines and body copy.
 And remember, because search engines see words, not pictures or videos, include plenty of informative content that will help your page get considered as relevant matches for search queries.